yunhaixiang/yunhaimath/research.md

 permalink: /research
 ---

 My research interests mainly lie in arithmetic  geometry and number theory, and I also have some secondary interests in algebra.
-Specifically, I'm curious about:
+Specifically, I'm interested in

-- \\(\mathbb A^1\\)-enumerative geometry
+- \\(\mathbb A^1\\)-enumerative geometry,
-- Ramification theory of varieties and sheaves
+- Ramification theory of varieties and sheaves,
-- Brauer groups and rational points on varieties
+- Brauer groups and rational points on varieties,
-- Iwasawa theory, \\(p\\)-adic \\(L\\)-functions, and Euler systems
+- Iwasawa theory, \\(p\\)-adic \\(L\\)-functions, and Euler systems,
-- Quantum groups, tensor categories, and diagram algebras
+- Quantum groups, tensor categories, and diagram algebras,

 and various other topics.